 Deferred trust of land – this option is avoided wherever possible so that a clean break can be acheived, but it is still needed where an immediate sale of the matrimonial home is not appropriate and a transfer cannot take place, for example, when the person remaining cannot borrow enough money to remortgage and pay the other party a lump sum but needs to stay in the home so that the housing needs of any minor children are met.
 The former matrimonial home will still be held in the parties joint names, the party in occupation will be resposible for all outgoings until sale, and the property will be sold upon a certain 'trigger event' happening, for example the youngest child reaching 18 years or finishing full-time education or the party in occupation remarrying or cohabiting for over six months.
 The order will still specify how the net proceeds of the sale are to be shared between the parties.

 Transfer and charge back – This method is becoming increasingly common and involves the house being transferred to the person remaining in the property but their spouse will register a charge against the property to protect their interest.

 What happens to my rented house if I get divorced?

-What if the matrimonial home is not in my name?
+What if the matrimonial home is in the sole name of my spouse?